Koh Samui

 The island is a jumping point to tours to nearby islands like Koh Phangan for a day trip or the full moon party or Ko Phi Phi.

 The airport is 2km from Chewang Beach and a taxi will cost approx 400 baht.
-If you are traveling to Lamai, expect to pay 700 or to Maenam 600 Baht.
+If you are travelling to Lamai, expect to pay 700 or to Maenam 600 Baht.
 A private minivan transfer is about 25% more.
 Alternatively, you can book a private transfer.

-Ferries to Samui: Many travelers arrive in Samui by ferry.
-There are two main ferry piers on the island: Nathon (Seatran and Lomprayah), and Lipa Noi (Raja Ferry Pier) and both on the western side of the island.
+Ferries to Samui: Many travellers arrive in Samui by ferry.
+There are two main ferry piers on the island: Nathon (Seatrans and Lomprayah), and Lipa Noi (Raja Ferry Pier) and both on the western side of the island.
 Ferries leave hourly between 5 am and 6 pm or 7 pm.
 Along with passenger ferries, two car ferries operate from Don Sak Pier in Surat Thani on the mainland.

 Getting around Koh Samui: Koh Samui is easy to navigate by rental car or bike.
 A 51km long road runs in a circle around the island, making it very hard to get lost!
 This road is in good condition and traffic is quite manageable for experienced drivers.
 If you plan to drive, make sure you get an international driver’s license in your home country before you leave.